 In order for something to be sexual harassment, the attention must be undesirable.
 That means neither should it be welcome nor reciprocal.
 It is the perception of those who find themselves harassed, which should be given the most weight in assessing whether or not the harassment was undesirable.
-Read about sexual harassment on the Equality and Anti-discrimination Ombuds pages (ldo.no).
+Read about sexual harassment on the Equality and Anti-discrimination Ombuds pages (ldo.no) (in Norwegian).

 Have you experienced this?

 UiO takes mobbing and sexual harassment seriously and encourages you to speak up if you experience it.
 As a member of staff, you have the duty to blow the whistle if you see others being bullyed or harassed at UiO.

 For you as a student

 It can be hard to speak up directly, so here you have several options:

 - Provide feedback in writing through sms, e-mail or similar, and keep a record.